LordSoylent/address.papelco.in/README.md

-# paper.dash.org
+# address.papelco.in
-JavaScript Client-Side Dash Wallet Generator
+JavaScript Client-Side Papel Wallet Generator

-Now Dash addresses and their corresponding private key can be conveniently generated in a web browser.
+Now Papel addresses and their corresponding private key can be conveniently generated in a web browser.

 ## Installation